Preventative Maintenance Tips for Your Black Tank and Its Sensors

 How To Service Your Black Water Tank

 RV black water tanks are easy to empty, as the process only requires a hook-up and a set of hands.
 It is the step after draining that is crucial, however.
 Rinsing and cleaning are essential to maintaining a clean holding tank.

 For the best results, you should rinse your holding tank each time you dump.
 If this is not feasible, at least wash it out every other time.

-Cleaning the black water tank is relatively simple once you learn how to do so.
-After dumping, fill the tank by flushing or pouring clean water into the toilet.
+Cleaning your RV’s black water tank is relatively simple once you learn how to do so.
+After dumping, fill the tank with clean water by flushing or pouring clean water into the toilet.
 You can also use a hose to run water in from outside.
 Once the RV holding tank is full, be sure to drain it.
 Continue using this method until the output is translucent and free of waste materials.
 For a better view, install a clear elbow into your septic hose.

-Even with routine rinsing, you must give your RV black water tank a thorough cleaning now and then.
+Even with routine rinsing, you must give your motorhome, travel trailer, 5th wheel or camper’s black holding water tank a thorough cleaning now and then.
 You can do so using the safe and affordable process stated below.
 For best results, use all three techniques (in order) during the same cleaning session.

 Method Two: A tank cleaning wand is a device that sprays water outwards rather than down, which is more effective when cleaning the black water tank.
 Before using this technique, be sure to open the black water valve.
 Next, attach the tank cleaning wand to a garden hose and put it through a window to reach the bathroom.
 Now direct the device down the toilet to spray the inside of the tank until the water comes out clear with no excess waste.